 A patent was recently granted by the United States Patent Office to inventor Edward A. Neu Jr. for his invention of a Pump Discharge Valve.
-The pat-ent has been assigned to Reac-tion Motors, Inc. tion Motors, Inc.
+The patent has been assigned to Reaction Motors, Inc.

 The inventor, an RMI Project Engineer, is to be congratulated on the ingenuity and initiative which he showed in arriving at this novel solution to a problem which in the past caused many headaches in connection with one of RMI's largest engine development programs.